canvasxyz/canvas/docs/7-upgrading.md

 ![Run migrations](/run_migrations.png)

-## Soft Forks: Upgrading development applications
+## Soft Forks

 If you apply the upgrade **without retaining a snapshot**, this will make your application reset and re-apply actions from the start.

-This will start the application in soft-fork mode, with a topic like `example.xyz`.
+This will start the application in soft-fork mode, with the same topic as before, e.g. `example.xyz`.

 Soft-fork applications start from an empty database, and attempt to replay the entire history of actions every time.